AuroraStorm-sw/Inspired-Ink/README.md

 ![OperaError](https://res.cloudinary.com/dg4yefryk/image/upload/v1691245409/403-opera_e5eiq7.png)

+[AmIResponsive](https://ui.dev/amiresponsive) was used as a guideline to see responsiveness across different viewports.

 # Bugs
 1. Lingering 'missing data' in the category table after migrating the category model and category addition to Post without creating a category index.